-Learn more about the funded projects to help more young women get and stay active.
+Learn more about the projects to help more young women get and stay active.

-The Young Women’s Activation fund was launched by Sport NZ in April this year with eligible organisations applying for $30 - $300k per project over a maximum of three years to support their initiatives.
+The Young Women’s Activation fund was launched by Sport NZ in April 2019 with eligible organisations applying for $30 - $300k per project over a maximum of three years to support their initiatives.

-Sport NZ has committed to $3 million of contestable funding over three years to support projects designed to get more young women physically active and develop leadership opportunities through play, active recreation and sport.
+Sport NZ committed to $2 million over three years to support projects designed to get more young women physically active and develop leadership opportunities through play, active recreation and sport.
 The investment delivers to the leadership and participation outcomes of the Women and Girls in Sport and Active Recreation Strategy.

 Nine projects selected to receive funding support.

 Exciting projects such as Volleyfest, a Girl Guiding Community Programme and off-road mountain biking are amongst those selected by Sport NZ to be funded through the Young Women’s Activation Fund.

 Sport NZ received applications from a wide range of organisations with the focus being on creating opportunities for young women aged 12 to 18 to increase their time spent being physically active and to take up leadership opportunities in play, active recreation and sport.

 Investment of $2 million has been confirmed across nine projects which target young women who have lower levels of physical activity.
 The project teams will work together with Sport NZ over the next three years to deliver their initiatives, share lessons and experiences.

 The funded projects are:

 Community Programme Project - Girl Guiding New Zealand: